 Kurihara reconstructs the complete history.

-Masahiko Hikura founded the Rebirth Congregation and installed Yaeko (whom his own family had bought from a brothel as a child) as the “Holy Mother.”
-The congregation exploited parents who were carrying the guilt of illegitimate children, extramarital affairs, or children born with disabilities.
-Hikura Homes sold them an architectural solution: remodel your home to structurally resemble Yaeko’s mutilated body, and your child will receive spiritual purification by sleeping in the building’s “womb.”
+Hikura Homes sold them an architectural solution.
+Remodel your home to resemble Yaeko's mutilated body.
+Your child then receives spiritual purification by sleeping in the building's "womb."
 The sacrament room was the uterus.
 The overnight stay was rebirth.

 The Author tracks down Mitsuko Hikura (from File 4).
-She confesses: on the night of her grandmother Yaeko’s “accident,” she had hidden Yaeko’s prosthetic leg while Yaeko slept.
-She did not act on her parents’ instructions.
+She confesses.
+On the night of her grandmother Yaeko's "accident", she hid Yaeko's prosthetic leg while Yaeko slept.
+She did not act on her parents' instructions.
 She acted in self-defense.
-Her parents were abusive and dangerous, and the one person in the house who protected Mitsuko was Yaeko.
-By killing the only person who cared for her, Mitsuko secured her own survival.
-She has been living with that calculus ever since.

 Literary Analysis

-Mitsuko’s confession completes the novel’s moral geometry.
+Mitsuko's confession completes the novel's moral geometry.
 She was not following orders.
-She was a child protecting herself from abusive parents by eliminating the one person in the house who loved Yaeko enough to be a problem.
-The cycle of abuse initiated by Masahiko Hikura, the man who bought a child from a brothel and installed her as a goddess, reaches its end in his own granddaughter killing the only person who ever protected her.
+She was a child who protected herself from abusive parents.
+She eliminated the one person in the house who loved Yaeko enough to be a problem.

 Connective Tissue